Kamyishka/literally-the-most-useless-project/README.md

   - DCT_hide.py - hides the message in the image using the classic DCT method (uses only one DC-coefficient in each block)
   - DCT_reveal.py - reveals the message hidden by this method
   - dct_processing.py - image preparation (discrete cosine transform, quantization, functions for channel processing)
+- Modified Pixel-value Differencing (MPVD - my own idea).
+  - MPVD_hide.py - hides the message in the image using the PVD method with dynamic programming
+  - MPVD_reveal.py - reveals the message hidden by this method

+***

 Images for testing the methods (Examples/) are divided into four groups.
 1. 512px (22 images) - photos taken by me, size 512x512 in .png format.